Special effects of The Dark Knight: Two-Face

 (Left) Aaron Eckhart with make-up and motion capture markers on set.
 Below is the finished effect.
 (Right) The Two-Face suit had a red lining so that once damaged it could appear to have almost fused to Harvey Dent's burned face.

 The Two-Face design was developed by sculptor Julian Murray based on Nolan's desire for a skeletal appearance without making it too gruesome.
-Murray studied the character as he appeared in Batman: The Animated Series (1992–1995) and identified key aspects such as an exposed eye and teeth.
-Some of the designs were considered "too real and more horrifying", and refined to something more "fanciful" and detailed to have a more powerful visual effect without being as repulsive.
-Nolan preferred practical effects but accepted they could not realize his intended design without CGI, and that prosthetics could restrict Eckhart's acting.
-He also believed makeup would add to Eckhart's face when he wanted to reduce his face like a real burn victim.
+Murray studied the character as he appeared in Batman: The Animated Series (1992–1995) and identified key aspects of his appearance, including an exposed eye and teeth.
+Some of the designs were considered too real and horrifying, and were refined to something more fanciful and detailed without being as repulsive.
+Nolan preferred practical effects but accepted that his intended design would not work without CGI.
+He also understood that prosthetics could restrict Eckhart's acting.
+Nolan believed that makeup would add to Eckhart's face when he wanted to reduce the size of his face like that of a real burn victim.

-Murray built a maquette of Eckhart's head to develop the design and used it to build facial molds that the makeup team could create a custom bald half-skullcap to conceal Eckhart's hair on the burnt side.
-The skullcap molds were baked in the mold every filming day and took about an hour to apply, including half an hour to deal with the hair and another to apply general makeup and markers.
-Eckhart wore a series of black-and-white markers on the left side of his face that visual effects company Framestore could use to track his facial movements when adding in the Two-Face effect.
-Pfister lit Two-Face differently to Dent, giving him a moodier, darker lighting scheme.
+Murray built a maquette of Eckhart's head to develop the design.
+He used the maquette to build facial molds that the makeup team could use to create a custom bald half-skullcap that would conceal Eckhart's hair on the burnt side of Two-Face's face.
+The skullcap molds were baked in a mold every filming day and took about an hour to apply, including half an hour to deal for hair and another for general makeup and markers.
+Eckhart wore a series of black-and-white markers on the left side of his face that visual effects company Framestore could use to track his facial movements when adding in the Two-Face effects.
+Pfister lit Two-Face differently than he lit Dent, giving him a moodier, darker lighting scheme.

-Framestore developed 120 different Two-Face shots that were matched to Eckhart's live performance and had to individually paint each frame to blend the two sides.
+Framestore produced 120 Two-Face shots, building and tracking a CG model of Dent's burned face over Eckhart's performance.
+Artists then digitally painted each frame to blend the damaged and intact sides seamlessly.
 Framestore acknowledged they rearranged the positions of bones, muscles and joints to make the character look more dramatic.
-For each shot, three 720-pixel HD cameras were set up at different angles on set to fully capture Aaron Eckhart's performance.
-Framestore also integrated shots of Bale and Eckhart into that of the exploding building where Dent is burned.
+For each shot, three 720-pixel HD cameras were set up at different angles on set to fully capture Eckhart's performance.
+Framestore also integrated shots of Bale and Eckhart into shots of the exploding building where Dent is burned.
 It was difficult simulating fire on Eckhart because it is inherently unrealistic for only half of something to burn.
-For Dent, he was always dressed as impeccably as possible to look successful and debonair.
-Worked backward from his facial damage knowing the suit would have to match his red and black face, so dressed him in a gray suit with red lining so it could look like it had fused to his burns.
+To establish Dent's polished, debonair look, the costume team dressed Eckhart in custom-made Zegna suits.
+Working backward from the explosion that scars Dent, designer Lindy Hemming chose a gray suit with red lining so that, when burned, the fabric would appear fused and melted into the red-and-black pattern of his injuries, allowing the transformation into Two-Face without using two separate costumes.